huggingface/datasets/datasets/nlu_evaluation_data/README.md

 Dataset with short utterances from conversational domain annotated with their corresponding intents and scenarios.

-It has 25 715 non-zero examples belonging to 18 scenarios and 68 intents.
+It has 25 715 non-zero examples (original dataset has 25716 examples) belonging to 18 scenarios and 68 intents.
 Originally, the dataset was crowd-sourced and annotated with both intents and named entities in order to evaluate commercial NLU systems such as RASA, IBM's Watson, Microsoft's LUIS and Google's Dialogflow.
 **This version of the dataset only includes intent annotations!**